-The Ariya is a highly anticipated, all-electric crossover from Nissan scheduled to hit showrooms this fall.
-And the Japanese automaker has just released video of the Ariya undergoing severe crash testing during its development.
+The Ariya is the all-electric crossover from Nissan scheduled that debuted in 2020.
+And the Japanese automaker has released video of the Ariya undergoing severe crash testing during its development.

-At the Nissan Technical Center in Atsugi, Japan, the Ariya will have undergone more than 400 tests from the early stages of development to market launch, including frontal-, side- and rear-impact collisions, as well as those that simulate accidents when pedestrians are on the road, with more than 100 data points monitored in each test.
+At the Nissan Technical Center in Atsugi, Japan, the Ariya underwent more than 400 tests from the early stages of development to market launch, including frontal-, side- and rear-impact collisions, as well as those that simulate accidents when pedestrians are on the road, with more than 100 data points monitored in each test.

 Engineers from Nissan’s Passive Safety Evaluation Group measure the force of an impact on the vehicle’s body and structural components, as well as its effects on the driver and passengers via test dummies of various sizes and body types equipped with multiple sensors.
 And judging from the video, it looks like Nissan got the Ariya right when it comes to passenger safety.